datagistips/MapFailbruaryChallenge/README.md

 - We need ideas for categories (28)
 - We need catchy names for each category

-## Polls
-Some polls will be organized to select :

-- the best categories
-- the hashtag for the event (the poll will be on twitter)

 ## Steps
 ### ➡️ Step 1 : Ideation (End of September - October)
 - Collect category ideas
 - Select official hashtag (#30DayMapFailChallenge or #MapFailbruaryChallenge or #FailbruaryMapChallenge)

 ### ➡️ Step 2 : Selection (October)
-Make a poll to select the worst ideas
+Make a poll (Google Form) to select the worst ideas

 ### 0ctober
 Mental preparation for #30DayMapChallenge